CodemasonHQ/docs/introduction.md

 Then, once we've successfully thrown our adhoc DevOps process together, we can slowly back away from our house of cards.
 Only to do it all again for the next project.

-Codemason was passion project borne out of that frustration.
+Codemason was a passion project borne out of that frustration.

 <a name="what-is-codemason"></a>
 ## What is Codemason?